SiyaoIsHiding/SiyaoIsHiding/README.md

   * A Continuous Integration tool to test your R package on a PR with various input data sizes and leave messages in the PR if significant performance regression or improvements are detected.
 * :octocat:&nbsp; [DBeaver](https://github.com/dbeaver/dbeaver), a universal database tool and SQL client in java
   * :new: [PR](https://github.com/dbeaver/dbeaver/pull/19743): Fixed a small bug when generating UUID for multiple rows in a table
+* :octocat:&nbsp; [Compiler-Explorer](https://github.com/compiler-explorer/compiler-explorer) :globe_with_meridians: [Endpoint](https://godbolt.org/) (Mentioned above)
+  * Run compilers interactively from your web browser and interact with the assembly!
+  * :new: [PR](https://github.com/compiler-explorer/compiler-explorer/pull/5046#issuecomment-1548906259) Enabled the syntax highlight of comments in assembly codes
+  * :new: [PR](https://github.com/compiler-explorer/compiler-explorer/pull/5041#issuecomment-1548905812) Implmeneted the feature to save the compilation output into files
 ### Hardware Layer
 To be honest not much to share.
 I am a beginner but making progress fast.